Vyacheslav Volodin: 2016

-For the first time rumors that Volodin could become the new Chairman of the State Duma after the 2016 legislative election appeared before the election.
-However, this information has not been confirmed.
+For the first time, rumors that Volodin could become the new Chairman of the State Duma after the 2016 legislative election were circulated before the election.
+However, this information was not yet confirmed.

 After the 2016 legislative election, the previous Chairman of the State Duma Sergey Naryshkin was appointed Director of the Foreign Intelligence Service.
-On 23 September 2016, President Vladimir Putin proposed to the United Russia to nominate Vyacheslav Volodin to the post of Chairman of the State Duma.
-The majority leader Vladimir Vasilyev said that the United Russia faction will support the candidacy of Volodin.
-Candidacy Volodin also supported the faction of the Liberal Democratic Party and A Just Russia.
-On 5 October, Vyacheslav Volodin was elected Chairman of the State Duma, received 404 votes.
+On 23 September 2016, President Vladimir Putin proposed to the United Russia to nominate Volodin as Naryshkin's successor.
+The majority leader Vladimir Vasilyev endorsed Volodin's candidacy, alongside the faction of the Liberal Democratic Party and A Just Russia.
+On 5 October, Volodin was elected Chairman of the State Duma, with 404 votes.
 His only rival was the communist Dmitry Novikov, who received 40 votes.

 2021

 In 2021, Volodin was again nominated to the chairmanship of the 8th State Duma.
 His candidacy was again endorsed by the Liberal Democratic Party and A Just Russia — For Truth.
-The only opponent of Volodin was again the candidate from the Communist Party Dmitry Novikov.
-On 12 October, Vyacheslav Volodin was re–elected Chairman of the State Duma, received 360 votes.
+Novikov from the Communist Party was again the sole opponent running against Volodin.
+On 12 October, Volodin was re-elected Chairman of the State Duma with a majority of 360 votes.